jeanleecole/archive/assets/lib/README.md

 They are included in this directory to ensure CollectionBuilder projects can be self-contained and could be run with out connections to external dependencies or an internet connection.

+The table-striped class in bootstrap was modified to include a pale purple.